benknoble/Dotfiles/docs/features.md

 ### Inputrc

-*Tune input in bash.* This gives me opt+{left,right} in bash to move between words on the command line and up and down to search history based on what's already typed.
+*Tune input in bash.* Turns on some completion colors, enables vi key-strokes, and customizes it.
+Reload with <C-x><C-r>.

 ### Bin